FreedomIntelligence/LLMZoo/README.md

 | Chimera-chat-7b | 5.07  | 4.75  | 4.51 |  4.36 |
 | Chimera-chat-13b | 4.25  | 3.99  | 4.70  | 4.10 |
 | Phoenix-chat-7b |  6.49 | 6.08  | 6.49 | 6.85 |

-See [here](EVAL.md) for the detailed information regarding the evaluation metrics and criterias.
-PS.
-Evaluation pipeline and code will be released soon.

-### Benchmark

 ## 🏭 Deployment